molarom/dotfiles/README.md

 My collection of configuration files for the linux terminal.

-Requires oh-my-zsh, tpm, vim-plugged, and base16-themes
+Requires oh-my-zsh, tpm, neovim >0.8, Nerd Fonts